Executive Summary

 Related Challenges

-- EM Waves as Pressure Waves: 172 THz rotation creates pressure disturbances in aether.
+- EM Waves as Pressure Waves: 9.26 THz outer orbit creates pressure disturbances in

 Reference Documentation

-- Physical Constants and Measurements: Complete repository including He-4 rotation frequency (172 THz), ionization energies, and structural parameters.
+- Physical Constants and Measurements: Complete repository including He-4 rotation frequency (9.26 THz outer orbit, 18.6 THz inner), ionization energies, and structural parameters.